Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-12-Investigate-insider-risk-activities.md

 1. From  **Insider risk management** page select **Users (1)** tab and select user **<inject key="AzureAdUserEmail"></inject> (2)** to view the User profile details.

       ![](../media/demo4.png)

+   >**Note**: It will take up to 3 - 4 hours for the user activities to reflect under the **User activity** blade, meanwhile you can proceed with the next exercise.

 1. Select **User activity** tab and review the details and notice **Exfiltration** then click on 1 Email link.